 Thursday, January 12, 2017

+Him, walking through door: Hi, how's it going?
 Me: Oh my god, someone found me!
-I feel like one of those Chilean miners, hearing the first taps from rescuers.
+I feel like a Chilean miner hearing the first taps from rescuers.

 Today is day two of the phoneless situation, and I have a new practice brewing.
 While I have the options of checking my social sites via desktop, I'm finding myself not doing that.
 In my new phoneless world, no one can call me.
 I'm not getting texts.
 I can't send any texts.
 I feel lighter.
 If you want me, it's email or you could write me a letter.

 Slowing down brings the little things into focus.
 Give you time to read about the Japanese Secret to a Long and Happy Life by Hecktor Garcia and Francesc Miralles.